-Your application for a parenting order will need to include a copy of the certificate you were given at the end of the Parenting Through Separation course.
-If you no longer have your certificate, the Family Court can access the records of who’s attended the courses, to confirm that you did attend.
+Your application for a Parenting Order will need to include a copy of the certificate you were given at the end of the Parenting Through Separation course.
+If you no longer have your certificate, the Family Court can access the records of who attended the courses, to confirm that you did attend.

-Attending a Parenting Through Separation course isn’t a requirement if:
+However, you don’t have to attending a Parenting Through Separation course if:

 - you’re not able to participate effectively in one of the courses – because of language barriers for example (you’ll need to include some kind of evidence for this in your application).

 Applying for a Parenting Order